We Speak English

 [shortcut to Google maps]

 - EU citizens need a valid passport or identity card for Czech Republic.
-Overseas travellers may need a visa.
+Overseas travelers may need a visa.
 Czech Republic is part of the Schengen zone, so the border is hardly controlled.
 More information about visa can be found on the Czech embassy site.

 - České Budějovice has many banks for changing money.
 There are several bankomats (ATM machines) which take foreign bank cards.
 Here you can find an electronic Currency Converter.